loferris/artificer/docs/AUTHENTICATION.md

 # Authentication System

-Production-ready API key authentication with IP whitelisting for the AI Workflow Engine.
+Production-ready API key authentication with IP whitelisting for the Artificer.

 ## Overview